Error Code 33

 Steps

-2. Check and replace the air filter Remove the air filter from the return air duct or furnace cabinet.
-Hold it up to a light source.
-If light does not pass through easily, the filter is too dirty and must be replaced.
-Insert a new filter of the correct size with the airflow direction arrow pointing toward the furnace.
+2. Check and replace the air filter Remove the filter from the return duct or furnace filter slot.
+If it is dirty or clogged, replace it with a new filter of the correct size, with the airflow arrow pointing toward the furnace.

 How to Verify